Choose three or four activities to do in turn as a class, or as stations.

 My preferred combination for younger primaries:

-1. Measuring temperature
+1. Measuring temperature or heat sensitive sheets.

 Set up tubs with different water temperatures: hot water, iced water, room temperature water.
+Just hot and cold fine for heat sensitive sheets.

-Students can also measure the air temperature.
+Students can also measure the air temperature if they are using thermometers.

 2. Anemometer (measuring wind speed)